-Global Studies in the Arts and Humanities provides a solid grounding in methods and issues necessary to understand global conditions, connections and interactions.
+The Global Studies in the Arts and Humanities Minor provides a concentrated program of study of issues necessary to understand global conditions, connections, and interactions.

 GSAH 201, “Introduction to Global Studies in the Arts and Humanities”